-- All students must be registered a music ensemble during the school day.
+- All students must be registered in a music ensemble during the RCSD school day.

 - In order to monitor student progress and maintain communication with parents and RCSD Music Teachers, a Mid-Year Evaluation will be given at the end of the first semester.
 The Mid-Year Evaluation is a preliminary indication of the ECMS teacher’s recommendation for the renewal of the student scholarship for the following year.
 Evaluations will be shared with the student and parent.